Call us today: (800) 716-7608

 Shipping Hazardous Construction Waste: What You Need to Know

 Many hazardous components in CDW—such as asbestos, lead paint, treated wood, mercury switches, solvents, and aerosol cans—are subject to strict federal and state regulations.
 These materials often require special containers, manifests, and labeling, as well as transport through licensed hazmat carriers.
-Some regions limit transport by road, requiring rail or sea freight solutions that are equipped to handle regulated waste.
+Some regions limit road transport, requiring rail or sea freight solutions that are equipped to handle regulated waste.

 Freight forwarding can help consolidate hazardous CDW into compliant shipments and streamline paperwork, especially when working across state lines or through ports.
 Seasonal weather or disaster zones can further complicate transit, so early scheduling and carrier coordination are essential.